-Our field trips and lessons conform to Next Generation Science Standards (NGSS) and are designed to stand alone but can also be combined with other lessons to form a yearlong environmental education experience.
+Our field trips and lessons conform to the Washington State Science Learning Standards (WSSLS)/Next Generation Science Standards (NGSS) and are designed to stand alone but can also be combined with other lessons to form a yearlong environmental education experience.
 We highly encourage teachers to sign their classes up for multiple lessons to provide a meaningful and in-depth salmon and watershed ecology curriculum.

 Field trips are held regardless of rain or shine February-November.
 Field trips involving native tree & shrub planting can only be conducted in February/March or September/October/November.
 Fees vary; in many cases we are able to offer programs free of cost to you.
-Fill out the contact form on the Education page to schedule your lessons and for more information.
+Fill out the contact form on the Education page to inquire about lesson scheduling.

 Macroinvertebrates - Students identify and categorize aquatic benthic macroinvertebrates as a biological indicator of water quality.
 45-120 minutes.
 NGSS: 3-LS4-3, 5-ESS3-1, MS-LS1-4, MS-LS1-5, MS-LS2-1, HS-LS2-6, HS-LS4-4, HS-LS4-5